brevzin/cpp_proposals/3951_string_interpolation/string-interpolation.md

 Which allows the implementation of all of the logging functions to `map` their provided template string object to decay or otherwise transform every member into something that won't dangle.

 I'd want to make sure this `R` here is also considered a template string for all of these purposes.
-So probably the best approach here (which is what I've implemented) is structural conformance: `std::template_string` is a concept that checks for the presence of `fmt`, `string`, `num_interpolations`, `interpolation`, and `exprs` with suitable shapes?
+So probably the best approach here (which is what I've implemented) is structural conformance: `std::template_string` is a concept that checks for the presence of `fmt`, `string`, `num_interpolations`, `interpolation`, and `exprs` with suitable shapes.

-### Supporting `gettext`
+You can see a heavily simplified example of what a background-formatted asynchronous logger would look like [here](https://compiler-explorer.com/z/hGKsjcc5b).

+### Runtime Format Strings

-Let's consider the [translation example](#internationalization--translation) in slightly more detail.
+Let's consider the [translation example](#internationalization-translation) in slightly more detail.

 In that example, we have a variable template that builds up a single pot entry: